hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/custom-database-functions.md

 # User-Defined Functions

-As well as built-in functions, the developer can also include custom made functions as part of LiveSQL.
+As well as built-in functions, the developer can also include user defined functions as part of LiveSQL.

 For example, if the developer created the following function in a PostgreSQL database: